TBadru/TBadru/README.md

 <!-- <p align="center"><img src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" /></p> -->

 ## 👨🏽‍💻 about me
-Software engineer and polyglot developer.
+Software engineer and polyglot developer currently based in the UK.
+Previously, I studied Software Engineering at the University of Bedfordshire.

 ## 💻 tech stack used & interested in